nisarkhokhar07/Validating_Email/README.md

 The file will be uploaded to the server by hitting an endpoint of _/importfile_.
 The fieldname in the form where file be uploaded must be _file_.

-To download the updated excel worksheet, another endpoint of _/exportfile_ must get hit.
+To download the updated excel worksheet, another endpoint of _/exportfile_ must get hit, with a query param _name_ with the value of filename you want to download.

+To run the program, you have to run the command _npm run start:server_.

 ## Getting Started